-Throughout the last seventeen years, Palestinians have been experiencing a remarkable increase in cancer cases that doubled from 1,073 cases in 2000 to reach 2536 cases in 2016 in the West Bank alone.
-The year 2016 witnessed an increase of 5.8% in cancer cases in comparison with 2015, and cancer was the second leading cause of mortality as 14% of mortality cases were caused by cancer, after cardiovascular diseases (30.6%).
+Throughout the last seventeen years, Palestinians have been experiencing a remarkable increase in cancer cases that doubled from 1.073 cases in 2000 to reach 2536 cases in 2016 in the West Bank alone.
+From 2015 to 2016 there was a 5.8% increase in cancer cases and cancer was the second leading cause of mortality (14%), following only mortality from cardiovascular diseases (30.6%).
 Worldwide, breast cancer kills a woman every 15 minutes.
-In Palestine, breast cancer affecting Palestinian women represents 15% of cancer cases.
+In Palestine, breast cancer among Palestinian women represents 15% of cancer cases.